insure logo

 Not all traffic tickets are equal.
 Some types of tickets won’t affect your rates — typically parking, equipment and other non-moving offenses.

 However, some offenses trigger insurance points.
 The points are added up to determine how much your rates will rise.
-You can ask your car insurance company for a copy of its surcharge schedule, but you may still need an agent to decipher it for you.
+You can ask your car insurance company for a copy of its surcharge schedule, but you may still need an agent to decipher it.

 Car insurance companies have strict rules about when surcharges are applied after an accident or claim, and they vary by insurer.
 The type of claim also plays a role.
 For instance, a bodily injury claim may hike rates more than a property damage claim.
 Talk to your insurance agent about your situation.